synchoz/Workout-Tracker-API/README.md

 # Workout Tracker API

 Welcome to the **Workout Tracker API**!
 This is a personal project where I've built an API to track workout schedules, exercises, and user data.
-Along the way, I learned how to use **OpenAPI** for API documentation and testing, and **xUnit** for unit testing to ensure everything works as expected.
+Along the way, I learned how to use **OpenAPI** for API documentation and testing, and **xUnit** for unit testing to ensure everything works as expected..
+It was inspired by the [roadmap.sh caching server project](https://roadmap.sh/projects/fitness-workout-tracker).

 ---